CinemaSins: Movie Recipes

-Movie Recipes is a series that makes food that tastes "exactly like the movie", usually taking elements from the movie and putting it into the recipe in different ways.
+Movie Recipes is a series that makes food that tastes "exactly like the movie", usually taking elements from the film and putting it into the recipe in different ways.
 The videos were put on hiatus with the final of the original entries being Scott's cameo in the Nostalgia Critic's review of A Christmas Story 2.
 The behind-the-scenes video showcasing the filming of the cameo featured Scott mentioning that the repulsive and possibly hazardous taste of the resultant foods was the reason he stopped making the videos.
 Scott retooled the series in March 2016, with dishes prepared by professional chefs instead.

 What's the Damage?

-What's the Damage is a video series where CinemaSins counts the actual cost of things damaged in a movie, with the prices coinciding with their worth at the time of release.The Huffington Post UK (December 30, 2013).
-"Revealed: The Financial Damage Done In 'Die Hard'".
-The Huffington Post.
-Retrieved January 18, 2014.
+What's the Damage is a video series where CinemaSins counts the actual cost of things damaged in a film, with the prices coinciding with their worth at the time of release.

 Podcast

 On January 9, 2016, the podcast "Sincast, presented by CinemaSins" was launched.
-It is hosted by Scott, Atkinson and Music Video Sins writer Barrett Share.
-Early episodes were about half an hour long, but since late 2016 most of them are around two hours long.
-The format has changed a few times since launch, but generally the trio discuss a larger topic for the greater part of the episode and then round of the episode by answering a couple of questions from listeners.
-The topics include discussion about upcoming movies, their favorite movies in different genres, stories from the host trio's time as movie theatre employees and recasting classic movies.
+It is hosted by Scott, Atkinson, and Music Video Sins writer Barrett Share.
+Early episodes were about half an hour long, but since late 2016 most are around two hours long.
+The format has changed a few times since launch, but generally the trio discuss a larger topic for the greater part of the episode and then round off the episode by answering a couple of questions from listeners.
+Topics include discussion about upcoming movies, their favorite movies in different genres, stories from the host trio's time as movie theatre employees, and recasting classic movies.

 On a few occasions the podcast has had a special guest, among them movie critic Aaron Dicer, storyboard artist Jeremy Simser, movie critic Jessie Maltin (daughter of Leonard Maltin) and the people behind the horror movie website Modern Horrors.

 There is also the occasional "MiniPod", where the hosts review recently released high-profile movies, such as Batman v Superman: Dawn of Justice, Rogue One: A Star Wars Story, Get Out and Dunkirk.
 The first half of the episode is spoiler-free, whereas the other half contains spoilers to allow the hosts to go into deeper discussion about the movie.

 In September 2017, Scott, Atkinson and Share appeared at the Wizard World Comic Con in Nashville and taped their first podcast in front of a live audience.
 Jason Mewes and Brian O'Halloran appeared as guests on the episode.

 On May 16, 2019, CinemaSins announced that the podcast channel along with its archives can be listened and viewed on YouTube.

 On December 13, 2021, Scott and Atkinson announced on the SinCast that Share had left CinemaSins to pursue other opportunities.